5 ways to cure scabies

 Oddly, the same cephalexin one gets at a pharmacy is available at aquatic stores to treat one's pet fish.
 I have ordered from an aquatic pet store and their products seemed genuine.
 Here is a good article about this.
 So if you want to treat your fish, go to an aquatic (fish) supply store on-line.
-NOTE: as of May 2021 a lot of stores are out of cephalexin.
-Here is one that had some in stock in May 2021.
+NOTE: as of May 2021 a lot of stores are out of stock on cephalexin.
+UPDATE Sept 2021: try here, or here.
 It’s hard for me to keep up with changing links and pandemics and whatever.

 You can try these, too: Click here for one source of cephalexin.
 Here is another source.
 By the way, these online stores sometimes overstep the FDA's guidelines and get shut down…that's hard for me to keep up with.
 So if you find a dead link, please email and let me know so I can update things!
 A link to email me is at the bottom of every page on my site.

 Cephalexin is a form of penicillin which people don't tend to be as allergic to.
 Wikipedia says "Symptoms of an allergic reaction include rash, itching, swelling, trouble breathing, or red, blistered, swollen, or peeling skin.
 Overall, cephalexin allergy occurs in less than 0.1% of patients, but it is seen in 1% to 10% of patients with a penicillin allergy."

 NOTE: I have no connection with any of these on-line stores.
 I don’t get a commission or anything else from them.
 I am just sharing sources and information.